himanshugiripunje/Important-Projects/Docker-contents/Dockerfile.md

  Example:
  FROM Ubuntu
  ENTRYPOINT exec top -b ---      > why exec is there
+ # why cmd
+ - The use of CMD as a best practice in Docker is recommended for several reasons:

+1. Flexibility: CMD allows users to easily override the default command when running a container.
+By specifying the default command using CMD, users can easily modify or extend the behavior of the container without needing to modify the Dockerfile itself.
+This flexibility is valuable in various scenarios, such as running the container with different startup options or executing additional commands alongside the default command.

+2. Composability: CMD promotes the concept of creating composable containers.
+By separating the default command from the Dockerfile, you can build reusable images that can serve as a base for other containers.
+Users can extend or customize the behavior of the base image by specifying their own command during container runtime.

+3. Debugging and troubleshooting: When using CMD, it's easier to troubleshoot and debug containers.
+If you encounter issues with the container's startup or execution, you can override the CMD and execute alternative commands to investigate the problem without modifying the Dockerfile.
+This approach simplifies the debugging process and provides greater flexibility in identifying and resolving issues.

+4. Testing and development: CMD is particularly useful during testing and development phases.
+It allows developers to define a default command that reflects the typical usage of the containerized application.
+Developers can then focus on writing and testing application code without worrying about specifying the command every time they run the container.

+5. Compliance with the 12-factor app methodology: The 12-factor app methodology, which provides guidelines for building modern and scalable applications, recommends keeping the application's configuration separate from the code.
+By using CMD instead of hardcoding the command in the Dockerfile, you adhere to this principle and enable easy configuration changes and command overrides.

+By following the best practice of using CMD in Docker, you ensure greater flexibility, composability, ease of debugging, and adherence to best practices like the 12-factor app methodology.
+It ultimately results in more maintainable, reusable, and scalable Docker images and containers.
  # Understand  how CMD And ENTRYPOINT interact

  - Both cmd & entrypoint instruction tells what comand get executed while running containeer